trankimtu/Angular-Summary/Pipe.md

   ```
   ## Step 2: Code what the pipe does
-  In summary.pipe.ts
+  In summary.pipe.ts<br>
-  Get 1st 50 character then …
+  Get 1st 50 character then …<br>
-  ? after args means optional
+  ? after args means optional<br>
-  If value is empty, null, undefine will return null
+  If value is empty, null, undefine will return null<br>
   value.substr(0, 50) + ‘…’ : get 1st 50 characcter then add … after that
   ```
   import { Pipe, PipeTransform } from '@angular/core';